DylanMeng/Smart-D-LED-API/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/DMeng)

+## Note

+- The code structure is not optimal per C standard.
+I decide to keep this structure for easier integration for beginner and Arduino users.

 ## Setup

 - Now using forked external library, to be able to compile please use visual studio with vmicro.